franzxschmid/tools/README.md

-Templates for Data Preprocessing in Python and R
+Templates for Data Preprocessing in Python, R and SQL